Student Profile: Jordan Casty

 A transformative experience with a guitar teacher sophomore year of high school took Casty's music-making to another plane.
 "He just opened up a whole new world," Casty says.
 "Before, accompanying myself with guitar and singing was just really fun.
 I couldn't imagine playing like the guitar players I loved: Stevie Ray Vaughan, Eric Clapton.
 I just didn't know how to do it."

-", I could put my music on my computer and just know what to play.
+"[With this teacher], I could put my music on my computer and just know what to play.
 I could interact with my heroes.
 That was it; I was hooked.
 I knew what I wanted to do and that I never wanted to stop playing guitar."

 Casty shares his thoughts on studying abroad, the songwriting process, and learning music theory.